andvargas/andrasvargas.com/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 ---

 The live website is on [andrasvargas.com](https://andrasvargas.com)

 # Start documenting today:

-I'm inspired by this article: <https://www.freecodecamp.org/news/how-to-write-good-documentation/>
+I was inspired by this article: <https://www.freecodecamp.org/news/how-to-write-good-documentation/>

 - Terminal commands I typed in
 - Why I choose a particular method over another
 - Links I visited for help or coughcopy-pastecough inspiration
 - The order in which I did things

 Idea regarding not just this project, but in general:
 I have to focus more on creating new code then fixing or figuring out the old ones, as I spend a lot of time on the latter, and I don't progress with my courses.

+7th January 2023
+Implement knowledge learnt from Max Section 16 Form Validation - Contact.js

+10 January
+Fixed form validation